You’ve probably been told that if you want your muscles to grow, all the exercises you do should be taken through a full range of motion (ROM).

 Unless he’s training for an event that requires him to lift with a rounded back (and assuming that mobility isn’t a limiting factor), Mr Short Arms would be better off raising the starting position of the barbell with the use of blocks or a rack.
 This allows him to maintain normal spinal curvature at the bottom of the exercise.

 Again, this doesn’t mean that he’s cheating.
-He’s simply modifying the exercise so that it’s a better fit for him and his body.
+He’s simply modifying the exercise so that it’s a better fit for his body.

-“A bar loaded with standard 45 pound plates is 8.75 inches off the floor because the original manufacturers wanted there to be enough room that if a lifter doing Olympic lifting fell with the bar overhead that the plates would be tall enough so that his head would not be crushed,” explains Elsbeth Vaino in The Deadlift’s Dirty Secret.
+“A bar loaded with standard 45 pound plates is 8.75 inches off the floor because the original manufacturers wanted there to be enough room that if a lifter doing Olympic lifting fell with the bar overhead that the plates would be tall enough so that his head would not be crushed,” explains strength and conditioning specialist Elsbeth Vaino.

 “Of the big three lifts, the deadlift is the only one where the range of motion is determined by a manufacturing decision instead of by individual anatomy.
 This means that everyone, whether they’re five feet tall or seven feet tall, has to pull from a height of 8.75 inches.”